Oyekunle-Mark/blog/blog/posts/my-first-foray-into-3d-printing.md

 ### Using community-created design files

 The 3D printing community is big on open source.
 There is a staggering amount of models out there that people have shared for free.
-I wanted to have a cover for my webcam that I could lift and shut for some added sense of privacy, and I found [this](https://www.printables.com/model/249731-logitech-c920-webcam-privacy-cover) on Printables[^3].
+I wanted to have a cover for my webcam that I could lift and shut for some added sense of privacy, and I found [this](https://www.printables.com/model/249731-logitech-c920-webcam-privacy-cover) on Printables.
 I didn't even have to design this myself.
 Just download and print.
 The open-source spirit is well and truly embraced by the people of the 3D printing world.

 ![](https://i.imgur.com/v22UgAK.jpeg)